JuliaWaveScattering/MultipleScattering.jl/README.md

 ```

 ### Plot
-The package also provides recipes to be used with the `Plots` package for
-plotting simulations after they have been run.
+The package also provides recipes to be used with the `Plots` package for plotting simulations after they have been run.

-In our above simulation we ran the simulation for 100 different wavenumbers, and
-measured the response at the location (-10,0).
+In our above simulation we ran the simulation for 100 different wavenumbers, and measured the response at the location (-10,0).

-We can plot the time-harmonic response across these wavenumbers by typing:
+To plot the time-harmonic response across these wavenumbers type:
 ```julia
 using Plots
 plot(result)